LHCyGan/tacotron/README.md

     * [LJ Speech](https://keithito.com/LJ-Speech-Dataset/) (Public Domain)
     * [Blizzard 2012](http://www.cstr.ed.ac.uk/projects/blizzard/2012/phase_one) (Creative Commons Attribution Share-Alike)

    You can use other datasets if you convert them to the right format.
 See [TRAINING_DATA.md](TRAINING_DATA.md) for more info.
+Especially, **Chinese data** from databaker is supported.

 2. **Unpack the dataset into `~/tacotron`**